Miley joins the cult of short hair. (Via Twitter)Reason #1: To finally be free.

 This is according to a very strange blog I stumbled on, called And they lived happily ever after.
 A post on a short hair serves as a (possibly misguided) warning to husbands.
 "If your wife comes home with a shorter hair cut one day, consider yourself warned.
 Talk to her.
 Find out what's really bothering her.
 Even if she claims she just wanted a new look, make absolutely sure there isn't something else bothering her."
 Her hair!
 Her hair is bothering her!
 See reason #9, please.

 Reason #11: To stop having your hair rule your life

 "Long hair sucks ass."
 That's the answer an anonymous poster gave in response to the forum question, "Ladies, why did you cut your hair?"
-To paraphrase: long hair clogs drains and requires a lot of products.
-It takes forever to style, and you often have to style it leave the house, especially if it's wet and the weather is bad.
+To paraphrase: long hair clogs drains, it requires a lot of products, and a routine brush with death every-time something hot is plugged in over the sink.
+It takes a long time leave the house, especially in bad weather and especially when it's wet.
 Also it's hot in the summer.
 It gets in your eyes and your mouth.
 And you never know if it's doing something weird, especially when people are looking up at it and not directly in your face when you're talking to them.

 Reason #12: Because you're sick.

 It's the one reason that puts all the short hair vs. long hair debates in perspective.
 Hair, any which way you cut it, is a luxury of good health.
 None of it really matters.

 Reason #13: To manage Olympic stress.

 After narrowly missing out on a medal, Olympic hurdler Lolo Jones tweeted, "Stressed.5am no sleep post race.
 Almost went @britneyspears on ya & shave my head til I read ur tweets."
 That's fair.